cseAtIITK/admissions-website/src/announcements/2015-03-19-PG-admissions-May-2015.md

 categories, you need to complete the relevant forms as well and send it to us.

+### Trouble with online portal ?

+The online portal is run by the office automation group.
+Some candidates have reported that they are having trouble connecting.
+Please contact <oaadmin@iitk.ac.in> if you have trouble.
+Please mention that you are a candidate applying to the Department of Computer Science and Engineering and they would help you through.

 ### Test and Interviews.

 Any candidate who wishes to join our M.Tech program *should* have a